laravel/docs/billing.md

     $user->isNotTaxExempt();
     $user->reverseChargeApplies();

-These methods are also available on any `Laravel\Cashier\Invoice` object.
-However, when calling these methods on an `Invoice` object the methods will determine the exemption status at the time the invoice was created.
+> {note} These methods are also available on any `Laravel\Cashier\Invoice` object.
+However, when invoked on an `Invoice` object, the methods will determine the exemption status at the time the invoice was created.

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date

-By default, the billing cycle anchor is the date the subscription was created, or if a trial period is used, the date that the trial ends.
+By default, the billing cycle anchor is the date the subscription was created or, if a trial period is used, the date that the trial ends.
 If you would like to modify the billing anchor date, you may use the `anchorBillingCycleOn` method:

     use App\Models\User;
     use Carbon\Carbon;